pokyah/pokyah.github.io.sources/content/drafts/git ignore tips & tricks.md

 While working with geodata, you might often end up downloading large raw-data files likes `.shp` that you will need in your data process chain.

 As you don't want to keep this static files under version control, you must tell git to ignore these files.
-Usually, you do it by adding a rule to your `.gitnore` file.
+Usually, you do it by adding a rule to your `.gitignore` file.
 But what if those files were created before there were added to the `.gitignore` ?

 This problem happened to me this morning.
 My usual R specific `.gitignore` file was not setup to ignore large `.shp` files and I inadvertently added my `.shp` files to git.
 After some local commits, I pushed my work to my online repo and as it took a longer time than usual to upload, I suspected that large files were polluting my git index.